CiscoTestAutomation/dyntopo/docs/laasv2/README.rst

 Limitations
 -----------

-- Currently, it is not possible to get the NG tokens dynamically, so it is the user`s responsibility to update the tokens in the clean YAML file.

-- It is not possible to determine the capability of a link via logical testbed YAML file yet.
+- Currently, it is not possible to determine the capability of a link via logical testbed YAML file yet.
 An enhancement will be made to support this feature.